Below is an overview of the Syria refugee crisis, its impact on children, and how you can help.

-May 12, 2015 | By World Vision staff
+November 3, 2015 | By World Vision staff

 They need reliable supplies of clean water, as well as sanitation facilities.

 More than 1.1 million refugees are in Lebanon.
 Many have taken up residence there in communities’ abandoned buildings, sheds, spare rooms, garages, and in tent settlements on vacant land.
 Conditions are often crowded and unsanitary.
 Even so, families struggle to pay rent for these spaces.

 For refugee families that don’t live in camps, paying rent and other expenses can make it difficult for parents to afford books, uniforms, and tuition fees for their children.
 In some cases, children must give up school and start work to help provide for their families.